 Competitive terms and conditions

-In addition to our competitive salaries and conditions of employment, we provide Indigenous employees with an additional three days of paid leave ceremonial purposes (including NAIDOC leave).
+In addition to our competitive salaries and conditions of employment, Indigenous employees are entitled to access miscellaneous leave with pay for up to three days per calendar year for ceremonial reasons, including for attendance at or participation in NAIDOC Week activities.

 We provide financial assistance for staff who are required to relocate to take up offers of employment.
 We offer extensive training and development opportunities, including in-house and external courses and development programs, plus financial support for employees undertaking further study.